wp-plugins/php-snippets/readme.txt

 1. Upload the `php-snippets` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Get a License Key from http://craftsmancoding.com/products/downloads/php-snippets/ (enter your name and email to complete checkout)
+1. Enter the License Key in your PHP Settings page ( /wp-admin/options-general.php?page=php-snippets )
+1. Define one or more Snippet directories where you will save your custom PHP Snippets, e.g. [+ABSPATH+]/snippets/

+== Usage ==

 1. Create a new post or page
-1. Notice the new `<?php` button in the TinyMCE toolbar -- click it to get a list of available PHP Snippets, then select the one you want to insert it into your post.
+1. Click the `<?php` button in the TinyMCE toolbar to see a list of available PHP Snippets
+1. Select the Snippet you want to insert into your post: a shortcode should be generated inside your post content.

+Optionally, you can manually type in the shortcode and add in any variables you have defined.

+== Widget ==

+You can add your snippet output to any Widget by using the PHP Widget.

+1. In the WP dashboard, navigate to Appearance --> Widgets
+1. Drag the PHP Widget from the list of available widgets to any valid widget area on the right.
+1. Add a title for your widget
-1. Optionally, configure your custom snippet directory under the Settings --> PHP Snippets directory and put in the /full/path/to/your/directory
+1. Select one of your PHP Snippets
+1. Adjust the shortcode as desired (e.g. to add in special parameters)
+1. Save the widget instance.

 == Frequently Asked Questions ==

 = My Snippets are not showing up!=

+Make sure your files use the correct extension.
+If you have configured the plugin to look for `.snippet.php` files, then any `.php` files will not be selectable as PHP Snippets.

-Make sure your files use the `.snippet.php` extension and that you have correctly configured your PHP Snippets directory under *Settings --> PHP Snippets*.
-The directory has to be a *full* path, e.g. `/home/myuser/public_html/snippets`
+Make sure you have correctly configured your PHP Snippets directory under *Settings --> PHP Snippets*.
+The directory has to be a *full* path, e.g. `/home/myuser/public_html/snippets` or you can use the `[+ABSPATH+]` placeholder to point to the web root of your site, e.g. `[+ABSPATH+]mysnippets`

-Only `*.snippet.php` files inside your PHP Snippet directory _OR_ inside of an immediate subfolder will be selectable.
-Deeper hierarchies are not supported.

-The reason that only `*.snippet.php` files are listed is because some scripts may involve multiple PHP files: by giving only one file the `*.snippet.php` extension, you can control which file is the "main" file.

 = What information needs to be in the Snippet header? =

+As of version 0.9, the information header is optional.
+Using it, however, can enhance the user experience because it lets users know what your Snippet does and you can customize the inputs.

-Your Snippets should include an information header in the same way that WordPress plugins and themes, but it's much simplified.
+Your Snippets should include an information header in the same way that WordPress plugins and themes, but it's simplified.
 Include a *Description:* and a *Shortcode:* to indicate a description and a sample shortcode, respectively.

 `
 /*